Washington Service Corps/Americorps

-Planning Cycle: Every two to three years (depends on program).
+Planning Cycle: Every one to three years (depends on program).

 Outcome Measures: Each AmeriCorps team establishes performance measures aligned with the newly prescribed national performance measure focus areas, that include Education, Disaster Services, Health Access/Education, Environmental Stewardship, and Veteran Services.
 Each performance measure is defined by establishing targeted outputs and outcomes.

-Funding: AmeriCorps*USA competitive grants are awarded for a three-year cycle with an annual renewal Continuation process and the VISTA grants are awarded annually.
-Annual cash match is required at grant established level.
+Funding: AmeriCorps competitive grants are awarded for a three-year cycle with an annual renewal Continuation process and the VISTA grants are awarded annually.
+Annual member placement fee required at grant established level.
 The cash match is provided by a variety of sources from project sites.
-WSC is a statewide program, administered from offices in Lacey by the Employment Security Department.
+WSC is a statewide program administered by the Employment Security Department.

 State Funding: Approximately $924,000.
 Annually, from the Office of Superintendent of Public Instruction as local matching funds for the Washington Reading Corps.

-Federal Funding: (September 1, 2010-August 31, 2011), $6,166,000 Corporation for National Service through the Washington Commission for National and Community Service for AmeriCorps*USA programs through a nationally competitive selection process; $3,351,400 from the Corporation for National Service through the Washington Commission for National and Community Service for AmeriCorps*USA Washington Reading Corps programs; and $967,903 from the Corporation for National Service for AmeriCorps*VISTA programs (to support the Washington Reading Corps).
+Federal Funding: (September 1, 2012-August 31, 2013), $7,345,000 Corporation for National Service through the Washington Commission for National and Community Service for AmeriCorps*USA programs through a nationally competitive selection process; $3,351,400 from the Corporation for National Service through the Washington Commission for National and Community Service for AmeriCorps*USA Washington Reading Corps programs; and $351,000 from the Corporation for National Service for AmeriCorps*VISTA programs (to support the Washington Reading Corps).